poupryc/scpper.js/README.md

 const api = new Scpper({ site: 'en' })
 ```

-The only required property is "site", which is the abbreviation of the site whose data you want to use.
-You [**must pass a valid abbreviation**](https://github.com/HelloEdit/scpper.js/blob/develop/src/typings/SiteInitial.ts) to "site" otherwise, an exception will be throw.
-The Scpper class also accepts as property `limit`, which defines how many items the API should return for queries, and `url` if you want to use your own Scpper installation.
+You [**must pass a valid abbreviation**](https://github.com/HelloEdit/scpper.js/blob/dev/src/types/Api.ts#L12) to "site" otherwise, an exception will be throw.
+Scpper class also accepts as property `limit`, which defines how many items the API should return for queries, and `baseUrl` if you want to use your own Scpper installation.

 The Scpper class also accepts as second parameter an [Axios configuration object](https://github.com/axios/axios#request-config)(optional).